Fredeys/immoscout24-scraper/README.md

 ```
 cd immoscout24-scraper
 ```
-### Run the scraper:
+### Start Jupyter Notebook:
 ```
-python immoscout24_scraper.py
+jupyter notebook
 ```
+### Open the notebook:
+- In the Jupyter interface that opens in your web browser, navigate to and open the immoscout24_scraper.ipynb notebook.

+### Run the notebook:
+- Execute the cells in the notebook sequentially to run the scraper and collect data.

 ## Customizing scraping parameters
 You can adjust the scraping parameters specific types or regions.
-Modify the the parameters in the `immoscraper.py` script to suit your needs.
+Modify the the parameters in the `immoscout24_scraper.ipynb` script to suit your needs.

 ## Debugging
 Enhanced debugging features have been integrated to help you indentify and resolve issues quickly.